Domain Levels: A Comprehensive Guide to Top-Level Domains (TLDs) and Domain Names

 Decide on the most appropriate TLD based on your target audience and business goals.

-Second level domains are critical to top of mind awareness for your customer when finding the perfect domain.
+Second-level domains are critical to top-of-mind awareness for your customer when finding the perfect domain.

 A third-level domain, also known as a sub-domain, can be used to organize different topics or language versions within your website while keeping the core domain name intact.